rdebru/stock-analysis/README.md

 # **VBA of Wall Street**

 ## **Overview of Project**
 * Steve's parents are passinate about green energy.There are more green energy stocks to invest in, however they decided to invest all their money into DAQO New Energy Corp.DAQo's ticker symbol is `DQ`.
 Steve wants to help his parents and he decided to analyze a handfull of green energy stocks inaddition to DAQO's stocks as he is concerned about diversifying their funds.
-By automating the analysis of the stock data, we will help steve to reuse code with any stock and as well reduce chance of accidents and errors.
-Steve will be able to see the results of the analysis with a click of button for all the stocks and for any year.

 ### Purpose